 After a survey of Western philosophy, my hypothesis was confirmed: philosophy can only provide us clarity of our, human-made, knowledge within the confines of our language.
 It does not give us absolute, objective truths unless we want it to.

 This started as something small but morphed into a survey on Western philosophy.
-It is not a critique but may be helpful when I present an empirical philosophy that dismisses most of Western philosophy.
+It is not a critique but may be helpful when I present an empirical philosophy that challenges most of Western philosophy.
 In a nutshell, it says that objective truth doesn’t exist.

 This essentially was my opportunity to learn about philosophy all over again, in breadth but not in-depth.
 This is not original to me and is more or less me testing myself after I read, where some portions were copied verbatim from the source I provided below.